Demographics of Croatia: Education

 There are 84 elementary level and 47 secondary level music and art schools, as well as 92 schools for disabled children and youth and 74 schools for adults.
 Nationwide leaving exams (državna matura) were introduced for secondary education students in the 2009–2010 school year.
 It comprises three compulsory subjects (Croatian language, mathematics, and a foreign language) and optional subjects and is a prerequisite for a university education.

-Croatia has eight public universities, the University of Zagreb, University of Split, University of Rijeka, University of Osijek, University of Zadar, University of Dubrovnik, University of Pula and Dubrovnik International University.
+Croatia has ten public universities, the University of Zagreb, University of Split, University of Rijeka, University of Osijek, University of Zadar, University of Dubrovnik, University of Pula, University of Slavonski Brod, and Dr. Franjo Tuđman University of Defence and Security.

 The University of Zadar, the first university in Croatia, was founded in 1396 and remained active until 1807, when other institutions of higher education took over.
 It was reopened in 2002.
 The University of Zagreb, founded in 1669, is the oldest continuously operating university in Southeast Europe.
 There are also 11 polytechnics and 23 higher education institutions, of which 19 are private.
 In total, there are 132 institutions of higher education in Croatia, attended by more than 145 thousand students.

 There are 205 companies, government or education system institutions and non-profit organizations in Croatia pursuing scientific research and the development of technology.
 Combined, they spent more than 3 billion kuna (400 million euro) and employed 10,191 full-time research staff in 2008.
 Among the scientific institutes operating in Croatia, the largest is the Ruđer Bošković Institute in Zagreb.
 The Croatian Academy of Sciences and Arts in Zagreb is a learned society promoting language, culture, arts and science since its inception in 1866.
 Scientists from Croatia include inventors and Nobel Prize winners.